 Try to get a sense of how often your customers, fans, and followers interact with your accounts.
 This will help you to estimate how often you should be posting and how attentive you should be.
 Based on your findings, you may determine that your Facebook account needs at least two posts per week to meet your social media goals.

-Examples of social media goals might include:
+Examples of social media goals:

 - Growing your following to 500 fan page likes on Facebook